 The Produce World Group started regularly supplying organic carrots and other surplus vegetables to FareShare in 2013.

-Fyffes have been working with FareShare since 2013 to divert surplus bananas and pineapples that although perfectly edible, do not meet customer specifications and would of previously been sent to waste.
+Fyffes have been working with FareShare since 2013 to divert surplus bananas and pineapples that, although perfectly edible, do not meet customer specifications and would have previously been sent to waste.

 Rush Group has been working with FareShare since May 2019 to meaningfully maximise the fresh produce they grow and reduce the need to move surplus or off specification crops to landfill or animal feed.